-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the 2013 publication of the American Psychiatric Association (APA) classification and assessment tool.
-The DSM-5 contains diagnostic criteria for mental health disorders, to assist clinicians in effective Anorexia Nervosa (AN) assessment and diagnosis.
-Outlined below are the diagnostic criteria for eating disorders: Bulimia Nervosa (BN)
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) is the 2022 text revision of the 2013 publication of the American Psychiatric Association (APA) classification and assessment tool.
+The DSM-5-TR contains diagnostic criteria for mental health disorders, to assist clinicians in effective assessment and diagnosis.